 Parents can absolutely secure loans for their own educational pursuits, including federal and FASFA loans, private student loans, personal loans, and possibly even home equity lines of credit.

-These loans are different than Parent PLUS Student Loans (aka Direct PLUS Loans for Parents) or college loans for parents that are intended to fund a child’s education.
+These loans are different than Parents PLUS Loan (aka Direct PLUS Loan) or college loan options for parents that are intended to fund a child’s education.

 Private School Loans vs Public School Loans

-Borrowing limits between private and public institutions may differ due to the varying tuition fees, but traditional student loan programs and the best student loan interest rates do not.
+Borrowing limits between private and public institutions may differ due to the varying tuition fees, but traditional student loan programs and the best student loans interest rates do not.

 Students attending private schools may have access to additional institutional scholarships and grants to help offset the higher tuition fees associated attending a private school or university.